-3.2.1 ACS-MCC Card Description (8813)
+3.2.1 ACS-MCC Card Description (881360)

-The ACS-MCC card allows you to manage remote integrated access systems by using TCP/IP or SNMP/UDP/IP communication protocols.
+The ACS-MCC card uses 631xx MCC firmware and allows you to manage remote Integrated Access Systems by using TCP/IP or SNMP/UDP/IP communication protocols.
 The control link to each remote system can be the FDL (Facility Data Link) bits of an ESF-framed T1 line.
 Or, for an E1 line, this link can use the SA4 bits in the frame alignment words of the E1 signal.
 Full time slot B7R requires a DACSII 6.1 or equivalent.
 MCC doesn't talk direct to FDL link, this requires a DACs to convert full timeslot B7R to B4R.